Yesterday was Sandy’s and my 41st wedding anniversary. We decided to head out east to wine country and enjoy a beautiful sunny 67 degree day.

 A Main Road Biscuit

 We barely made it and as the clock struck 3 PM the door sign came up saying closed.
 Marissa, however, was gracious enough to put together for us a box to go with a couple of her famous biscuits with honey butter and an apple dessert which was fabulous.
-We'll actually have to find out what is was that we enjoyed next time we get out to the NOFO!
+We’ll actually have to find out what it was that we enjoyed next time we get out to the NOFO!

-On our way back home, wanted to make a a quick stop to see the famous Joanne Zilnicki of NOFO Zilnicki Farms fame.
+On our way back home, wanted to make a quick stop to see the famous Joanne Zilnicki of NOFO Zilnicki Farms fame.